dasniko/keycloak-aws-ses-email-provider/README.md

 Generally, this project is _work in progress_.

 ## Dependencies

-The implementation currently uses the AWS Java API Version 1.
+The implementation uses the AWS Java API Version 2.
 This dependency will be packaged with the help of the Maven Shade Plugin into the target JAR archive.

+To save space and build a smaller fat-jar, all the async resources have been excluded from the AWS SDK.
+The email provider just uses the synchronous client.

 All other dependencies are used from Keycloaks underlying Wildfly server (see [jboss-deployment-structure.xml](./src/main/resources/META-INF/jboss-deployment-structure.xml)).